 The primary hub for outgoing and incoming RER trains is the Châtelet-Les Halles station.
 Other major hubs include Gare du Nord, St. Michel/Notre Dame, and Gare de Lyon.
 The RER, which is run by a different (public) company than the Paris Metro, can be a bit complicated at first, but the time gained is generally worth it.

-It takes roughly 10 minutes to get from Denfert-Rochereau in South Paris to Gare du Nord in the North.
+For example, it takes roughly 10 minutes to get from Denfert-Rochereau in South Paris to Gare du Nord in the North on RER.
 The same route by metro adds at least ten minutes to your journey.

 RER Lines, Routes, and Hours